Battery Runtime Calculator

 Battery capacity declines over time; derating improves planning accuracy.

-Can I enter load in kW?
+Can I enter load in kW or amps?

 Is this private?